 - Published: 19 December 2018 19 December 2018

 Looking for great reads and ways to enjoy the winter months?
-The McLoud Public Library has you covered with cardholders having access not just to what’s inside the library but also the Pioneer Library System’s collection of more than 675,000 books, magazines, DVDs and downloadable items.
+Norman Public Library East has you covered with the Pioneer Library System’s collection of more than 675,000 books, magazines, DVDs and downloadable items.

 Materials can be transferred between PLS libraries within a matter of days and be in readers’ hands for a nice evening in from the cold with a captivating read.

 The library also will begin the New Year with an array of program options for various ages and featuring many topics.

 Among the upcoming offerings in early January are: